Nikon D5300 vs Panasonic TZ100

 Travel and landscape photographers will find it useful that the D5300 has an internal geolocalization sensor and can record GPS coordinates in its EXIF data.

-Both the D5300 and the TZ100 have been discontinued, but can regularly be found used on eBay.
+Both the D5300 and the TZ100 have been discontinued, but can regularly be found used on ebay.
 The D5300 was replaced by the Nikon D5500, while the TZ100 was followed by the Panasonic TZ200.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Nikon and Panasonic websites.
+Further information on the features and operation of the D5300 and TZ100 can be found, respectively, in the Nikon D5300 Manual (free pdf) or the online Panasonic TZ100 Manual.

 So how do things add up?
 Is the Nikon D5300 better than the Panasonic TZ100 or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.